EnriqueTor/Hangman/README.md

 2) The built in dictionary is not showing the go back button

-3) Sometimes the dictionary doesn't have the definition of a word and it will simple do nothing.
+3) Sometimes the dictionary doesn't have the definition of a word and it will simply do nothing.
 Need to implement an Alert message to handle that error.

 4) When you finished playing a multiplayer game, the view goes back to the Main view instead of the Info View.